-There are more elaborate approaches to determining centrality than just counting neighbors most famously, the original PageRank algorithm, underlying the Google search approach (see BOX).
-Besides, we can consider its influence via network paths such as "betweenness" (See BOX, influence & bottleneck).
+Koon-Kiu Yan 2/26/2015 2:45 PM Deleted: C There are more elaborate approaches to determining centrality than just counting neighbors - e.g. most famously, the original PageRank algorithm, underlying the Google search approach (see BOX).
+Besides, one can try to define centrality via network paths using such quantities as "betweenness" (See BOX, influence & bottleneck).
 It has been reported that bottlenecks (nodes with high betweenness) in biological networks are more sensitive to mutations than the rest of the network, even more so than hubs for regulatory networks [17][18].
-Apart from properties of individual nodes, it is important to define mesoscopic structures called communities (See BOX, modularity).
+Apart from properties of individual nodes, it is important to define medium-scale structures called communities (See BOX, modularity).
 A quantity dubbed modularity attempts to measure this, comparing the number of intra and inter module links in a network [19].

-A broad class of network algorithms applied in biological and other data science is building on the mapping of additional properties or features of nodes onto the network, very often provides us guidance on visualizing the structure of a complex hairball (Figure 5) [20][21].
-Apart from visualization, the mapping of additional features provides ways to organize the additional features.
+A broad class of algorithms applied in biological and other data science maps properties or features to the nodes in a network (Figure 2) [20][21].
+Apart from visualization, this mapping provides ways to organize the features.
 For instance, it has been reported that mapping somatic mutations to gene networks allow for stratification of cancer into subtypes [22].
 Another important example is the inference of missing data using "guilt by association" -- the idea that nodes having similar associations in the network tend to be similar in properties.
 In a social context, if your friends in an online social network use a particular product, you are more likely to use this product and the advertisements you view online are personalized based on these recommendation systems [23].
 In a biological context, it has been observed that cellular components within the same network module are more closely associated with the same set of phenotypes than components belonging to different modules [24].
-As a result, one can infer the function of a gene or a non-coding element based on its neighbors in the underlying network.
+As a result, one can infer the function of a gene or a non-coding element based on its neighbors.
 The so-called diseases comorbidity network [25][26][27] makes use of a similar idea.
-In such network, a node represents a disease and two diseases are connected if they are carried by a same patient as shown in medical claims data.
-Diseases (phenotypes) found in the same module in the network may operate similarly in a molecular level.
+In such networks, a node represents a disease and two diseases are connected if they are carried by a same patient as shown in medical claims data.
+Diseases (phenotypes) found in the same module in the network may operate similarly on a molecular level.

 Particularly informative network analyses have utilized 'seed' genes, a form of biological prior, to drive network creation.
 Instead of identifying hub genes based on connectivity, these hub genes are defined from the literature as being known to be causally implicated in a particular disease or phenotype.
 In one such example, genes implicated through copy-number variation in autism were used to cluster an expression network in healthy brain development in order to identify larger sets of putative autism-related genes as candidates for future investigation and diagnosis [28].
-Such approaches are attractive as they maintain the power and flexibility of the network based analysis, but are grounded from the start in a biologically meaningful context.
+Such approaches are attractive as they maintain the power and flexibility of a network-based organizational scheme, but are grounded from the start in a particular biological context.